-The Series 2017A Bonds are limited obligations of the Authority payable solely from and secured by (i) a pledge of and third priority lien on receipts from Fulton and DeKalb under the Contract (the "Fulton and DeKalb Sales Tax Receipts") and a pledge of and first priority lien on receipts from Clayton under the Clayton Contract (the "Clayton Sales Tax Receipts" and together with the Fulton and DeKalb Sales Tax Receipts, the "Sales Tax Receipts") and (ii) a pledge of and first priority lien on a portion of certain title ad valorem taxes on motor vehicles ("TAVT Receipts") to be paid by Clayton, Fulton and DeKalb to the Authority pursuant to Section 48-5C-1 et seq., Official Code of Georgia Annotated (the "TAVT Act"), which are deposited with the Trustee.
-The Series 2017A Bonds do not constitute a debt of the State of Georgia or any city or county thereof.
+The Series 2017C Bonds are limited obligations of the Authority payable solely from and secured by (i) a pledge of and first priority lien on receipts from Fulton and DeKalb under the Contract (the "Fulton and DeKalb Sales Tax Receipts") and from Clayton under the Clayton Contract (the "Clayton Sales Tax Receipts" and together with the Fulton and DeKalb Sales Tax Receipts, the "Sales Tax Receipts") and (ii) a pledge of and first priority lien on a portion of certain title ad valorem taxes on motor vehicles ("TAVT Receipts") to be paid by Clayton, Fulton and DeKalb to the Authority pursuant to Section 48-5C-1 et seq., Official Code of Georgia Annotated (the "TAVT Act"), which are deposited with the Trustee.
+The Series 2017C Bonds do not constitute a debt of the State of Georgia or any city or county thereof.
 The Authority has no taxing power.
-The Authority has not pledged any revenue which it may derive from its operations or from any source other than the Sales Tax Receipts and TAVT Receipts to the payment of the hereinafter described First Indenture Bonds, Second Indenture Bonds or the Bonds, including the Series 2017A Bonds; provided that the Clayton Sales Tax Receipts and the TAVT Receipts are not pledged to the payment of the First Indenture Bonds or the Second Indenture Bonds.
-The Authority has made no pledge of, nor granted any security interest in, any property of the System for the benefit of the holders or owners of the First Indenture Bonds, the Second Indenture Bonds or the Bonds.
-The Series 2017A Bonds are subordinate in lien and right of payment to the First Indenture Bonds and Second Indenture Bonds with respect to the Fulton and DeKalb Sales Tax Receipts.
+The Authority has not pledged any revenue which it may derive from its operations or from any source other than the Sales Tax Receipts and TAVT Receipts to the payment of the Bonds, including the Series 2017C Bonds.
+The Authority has made no pledge of, nor granted any security interest in, any property of the System for the benefit of the holders or owners of the Bonds.